-The Code will apply to officers of Revenue and Customs, Home Office immigration officers, police officers, suitably accredited financial investigators, a member of staff of the National Crime Agency (NCA), and any other officer exercising these new powers.
+The Code will apply to officers of Revenue and Customs, Home Office immigration officers and a member of staff of the National Crime Agency (NCA.
+A separate Code relating to police officers, accredited financial investigators and members of staff of a relevant Director (see section 453 of POCA) is to be issued by the Department of Justice (Northern Ireland).